Mikhail-Ramirez/nuke-it/README.md

 # Nuke-It

-A one-button “repo nuke & clone” switch powered by a CircuitPython-flashed XIAO SAMD21 (or any CircuitPython-compatible board).
+A nuke switch powered by a CircuitPython-flashed XIAO SAMD21 (or any CircuitPython-compatible board).

 ---